simplex-chat/simplex-chat/blog/20220214-simplex-chat-ios-public-beta.md

 **Published:** Feb 14, 2022

-## The most private and secure chat and application platform - public beta is now available for iPhones with iOS 15.
+## Private and secure chat and application platform - [public beta is now available](https://testflight.apple.com/join/DWuT2LQu) for iPhones with iOS 15.

-We are building a new platform for distributed Internet applications where privacy of the messages _and_ the network matter.

 Our new iPhone app is very basic - right now it only supports text messages and emojis.